 You’re scrolling through Instagram and you see that one of your friends competed in an NPC bikini competition this weekend.
-You’ve watched how hard she’s worked over the last few months and you can’t believe how amazing her transformation has been!
+You’ve watched how hard she’s worked during her contest prep0 and you can’t believe how amazing her transformation has been!
 You think to yourself, I’d love to look like that, maybe if I signed up for a competition, I could look like that too… If only it were that simple!

 To an outsider looking in, it may seem like competition prep simply entails eating chicken and broccoli out of a Tupperware and getting your workout in every day, however, you may be surprised to find that there is more than meets the eye.
 I’m hoping that by the end of this article you will feel empowered to know if you are ready to start your first contest prep.

-Truth #1: Competition prep will likely take longer than you originally thought.
+Truth #1: Contest prep will likely take longer than you originally thought.

 When I first started my journey as a competitive bikini athlete, I thought that I would achieve everything I set out to in a matter of 16 weeks.
 I scoured the internet for coaches and it seemed that most coaches offered 12-16 week prep packages.
 I was convinced that if I could stick to my diet and train extra hard for 4 months that I would end up looking like Amanda Latona, who at the time had already been competing and training for over 10 years.